-Here is a list of all the July food holidays to look forward to.
+These are the July food and drink holidays to look forward to.
 Most are labeled national days (or international days) and others are just labeled by the food itself.

-Below is a list of the national food days in July.
-On some of the days, there are to recipes to help you celebrate, and on other days, there are links to posts or videos that will help you learn more about the history of each national day.
+On some of the days, there are to recipes to help you celebrate, and on other days, there are links to posts, amazon produces or videos that will help you learn more about the history of each national day.

 - National Gingersnap Day – Learn all about the history of gingersnap cookies.